ruby2js/ruby2js/packages/webpack-loader/README.md

 ## Source Maps

-By default, rb2js-loader will provide source maps if requested by Webpack.
-If you're having trouble debugging code and want to inspect the JS output from Ruby2JS, you can keep source maps on at the Webpack level but _turn them off_ at the rb2js-loader level in your config:
+By default, `@ruby2js/webpack-loader` will provide source maps if requested by Webpack.
+If you're having trouble debugging code and want to inspect the JS output from Ruby2JS, you can keep source maps on at the Webpack level but _turn them off_ at the loader level in your config:

 ```js
 {